Cannabis political parties of Minnesota: Independence Party

-Independent Grassroots Party
+Independent Grassroots

-In 1996 the Minnesota Grassroots Party split, forming the Independent Grassroots Party for one election cycle.
+In 1996 the Minnesota Grassroots Party split, forming Independent Grassroots for one election cycle.
 John Birrenbach was the Independent Grassroots Party U.S. presidential nominee and George McMahon was their vice-presidential nominee.

 Legal Marijuana Now!
 Party

-In 1998, members of the Independent Grassroots Party formed the Legal Marijuana Now Party.
+In 1998, members of Independent Grassroots formed the Legal Marijuana Now Party.
 According to LMN Party, a person's right to sell the products of their garden is protected by the Minnesota Constitution.
 In 2014, the Legal Marijuana Now candidate for Attorney General got 3 percent, qualifying the party to be officially recognized and to receive state funding.
 In 2018, the LMN Party nominee for State Auditor got 5 percent, earning Minnesota Legal Marijuana Now Party automatic ballot access.
 In 2020, the LMN candidate for U.S. Senator received 190,154 votes, more than any other such third-party candidate in the nation, retaining ballot access for the party through 2024.
 Legal Marijuana Now Party expanded into Nebraska, in 2021, by collecting the signatures of 6,800 Nebraska voters.
 Paula Overby, who had previously been 2020 Legal Marijuana Now District 2 nominee and was nominated by LMN Party to run for U.S. Representative from Minnesota's 2nd congressional district in 2022, died three weeks before the election.
 Under state law, Overby's name remained on the ballot and Overby got 10,728 votes, in 2022.